Mrt134/Experimental/1.0luminadocumentation/testintro.rst

     * **Back:** Click to return to the start menu.

-* **Leave:** Click this entry in order to "Suspend System" (if the operating system supports it, press the system's power button to login and resume operation) "Restart System" (if the user has permission), "Power Off system" (if the user has permission), "Sign Out User", or to go "Back" to the system menu.
-Alternately, click the "lock" icon next to "Leave" to lock the system and return it to a login prompt.
+* **Leave:** Click this entry to view options to "Suspend System" (if supported by the operating system, press the system's power button to login and resume operation), "Restart System" (if the user has permission), "Power Off System" (if the user has permission), "Sign Out User", or press "Back" to return to the start menu.
+Alternately, click the "lock" icon next to "Leave" to lock the system, returning to a login prompt.

-.. note:: On a TrueOS system which is in the middle of applying updates,
+.. note:: On a TrueOS system which is applying updates, the shutdown and
-          the shutdown and restart options will be disabled until the updates are complete and a note will indicate that updates are in progress.
+          restart options will be disabled until the updates are complete, with a note indicating updates are in progress.

 .. _Test Panel and System Tray: